 Cleaning or replacing the gas valve

 The gas valve controls the flow of gas (fuel) in your heating system.
-A dirty gas valve that’s clogged with dirt or residue will need to be cleaned, and a gas valve that stops opening will need replacement.
+A dirty or clogged gas valve will need to be cleaned.
+A gas valve that stops opening will need replacement.

 Thermostat replacement

-Sometimes thermostats malfunction or break down to the point where they can’t be repaired, and in those cases, they have to be replaced.
+Sometimes thermostats malfunction or break down to the point where they can’t be repaired.
+In those cases, they have to be replaced.
+Alternatively, if you get a furnace upgrade, then you may need a more modern thermostat.

 Repairing or replacing the blower fan

-Once the burner heats the air, the fan blows it into the ductwork to be distributed around your house.
-When this component malfunctions, the fan isn’t able to circulate air properly.
+Once the burner heats the air, the furnace blower fan blows it into the ductwork and distributes it around your house.
+When this component malfunctions, the fan doesn’t circulate air properly.

 Replacing the circuit board

-The circuit board connects all the electrical components in the furnace, and it will need to be replaced if it becomes damaged or corroded, or otherwise malfunctions.
+The circuit board connects all the electrical components in the furnace. it will need to be replaced if it becomes damaged or corroded or otherwise malfunctions.
+This can be a big furnace problem—you won’t get any heat or fan power if the circuit board is broken.

 Repairing or replacing the furnace motor

-The furnace motor is what powers the fan that circulates air throughout your house, and it can malfunction or break, preventing the fan from working properly.
+The furnace motor powers the fan that circulates air throughout your house, and it can malfunction or break, preventing the fan from working properly.

 Repairing or replacing the heat exchanger